kameocode/any-dao/README.md

 * DSL that is syntactic sugar for JPA criteria builder
 * Shorter and cleaner queries (see examples below)
 * Use of kotlin properties as type-sefe static Metamodel replacement
-* Supports JPA critera update and criteria delete
+* Supports JPA critera update and criteria delete (compatible with JPA 2.1)
 * One-line pagination with `forEach`, `forEachFlat` support
 * Type-safe multiselects (Pair, Triple, Quadruple)